Using FiPy

 can be constrained to have a fixed internal value at a position given by mask with the following alterations

 The parameter largeValue must be chosen to be large enough to completely dominate the matrix diagonal and the RHS vector in cells that are masked.
-The mask variable would typically be a CellVariable boolean constructed using the cell center values.
+The mask variable would typically be a CellVariable Boolean constructed using the cell center values.

-One must be careful to distinguish between constraining internal cell values during the solve step and simply applying arbitrary constraints to a CellVariable.
+The constraints mechanism is not designed to constrain internal values for variables that are being solved by equations.
+In particular, one must be careful to distinguish between constraining internal cell values during the solve step and simply applying arbitrary constraints to a CellVariable.
 Applying a constraint,

 >>> var.constrain(value, where=mask)

 simply fixes the returned value of var at mask to be value.
 It does not have any effect on the implicit value of var at the mask location during the linear solve so it is not a substitute for the source term machinations described above.
 Future releases of FiPy may implicitly deal with this discrepancy, but the current release does not.
-A simple example can be used to demonstrate this:

 >>> m = Grid1D(nx=2, dx=1.)